German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 Need the lowdown on German grammar without being overwhelmed by all the details?

-This guide is designed to walk you through all the most important German grammar topics—no fuss, no muss.
+This guide will walk you through all the most important German grammar topics—no fuss, no muss.

-It also provides links to our more in-depth blog posts on each topic, so you can keep reading any particular topic you need to learn about right now.
+You’ll also get links to our more in-depth blog posts on each topic, so you can choose to dive deeper into anything you need to learn more about right now.

 Contents